usnistgov/FIPS201/_FIPS201/authentication.md

 - low resistance to use of unaltered card by non-owner of card, and
 - usable with contact and contactless readers.

-[^cacpath]: Path validation SHOULD be configured to specify which policy OIDs are trusted.
+[^cacpath]: Path validation should be configured to specify which policy OIDs are trusted.
 The policy OID for the card authentication certificate is id-fpki-common-cardAuth.

 ### 6.2.4 Authentication Using the Symmetric Card Authentication Key (SYM-CAK) {#s-6-2-4}
 {:latex-toc="6.2.4 Symmetric Card Authentication Key"}